How Do You Know A Super Real Estate Agent When You Meet One?

 5. You finally find the perfect property!
 Your offer is accepted, and you are on your way!
 However, when you have your home inspection, some issues unforeseen and unknown to the sellers are discovered.
 The repairs will cost several thousand dollars.

 Agent a) This agent advises you to walk away from the deal and make an offer on another property you were considering but did not like nearly as well as you did this one.
 He does not suggest you renegotiate the offer advising you it will probably be more trouble than it's worth.
 What he means is more trouble for him.

 Agent b).
-This agent suggests a renegotiation of the offer suggesting you, the buyer, pay for half the cost of the repairs.
+This agent suggests a renegotiation of the offer, telling you the buyer to pay for half the cost of the repairs.

 So how did you do on my little pop quiz?
 I bet you did great!
 “Thanks,” you say.
-“Now do you know where I can find a great real estate agent that knows the Twin Cities inside and out, has a passion for real estate and a genuine concern for his clients and can tell me where to get the best ice cream cone in the Metro?”
+“Now do you know where I can find a great real estate agent that knows the Twin Cities inside and out, has a passion for real estate and a genuine concern for his clients, and can tell me where to get the best ice cream cone in the Metro?”
 Do I know an agent?
-You betcha!
+Absolutely!

-Joe Houghton that’s who.
-The inspiration for the super agent in my quiz and as a matter of fact named Super Real Estate Agent by Minneapolis-St. Paul Magazine and Twin Cities Business for several years.
+Joe Houghton.
+The inspiration for the super-agent in my quiz and coincidentally named Super Real Estate Agent by Minneapolis-St. Paul Magazine and Twin Cities Business for several years.
 Joe is very honored by this distinction and works hard at living up to it.
 Give him a call.
-He and the team are standing by ready to help you with all your real estate needs!
+He and the team are standing by, ready to help you with all your real estate needs!

 Don't choose that Pitt guy!
 He's just a pretty face acting the part.
 You need the real deal for your real estate professional.

 Love the blog and the links.
 Truly great info for how to choose a good realtor

 Post a Comment